gameofnodes/EpisodeNotes/EpisodeNotes.126-150.md

 - [Landman - imdb](https://www.imdb.com/title/tt14186672/)

 Please support Game of Nodes and other great independent validators in the Cosmos.
 Make [Needlecast](https://needlecast.envoys.io), [Kingnodes](https://www.kingnodes.com), [RHINO](https://rhinostake.com), and [Lavender.Five](https://www.lavenderfive.com) a part of your delegation strategy today!

+## Episode 143: Eric from Zellic

+Join the crew as we unpack blockchain's wild side with [Eric](https://x.com/LinkedEric) from [Zellic](https://x.com/zellic_io), spilling insider secrets on security auditing and validator ops—tracing crypto's shift from "toys to tools".
+From Rhino logos to EthDenver conference vibes, this fortnightly episode delivers a fun, expert dive into crypto chaos you won't want to miss!

+Please support Game of Nodes and other great independent validators in the Cosmos.
+Make [Needlecast](https://needlecast.envoys.io), [Kingnodes](https://www.kingnodes.com), [RHINO](https://rhinostake.com), and [Lavender.Five](https://www.lavenderfive.com) a part of your delegation strategy today!